North American F-82 Twin Mustang: Retirement

 In the Pacific, the F-82Gs flown in combat over Korea were replaced by the Lockheed F-94A Starfire starting in April 1951 with the last being sent to the Tachikawa Air Depot in early 1952.
 There, they were either scrapped or sent to Alaska after being modified to the F-82H configuration in Japan for cold-weather use.
-Air Defense Command's F-82Fs began to be replaced by F-94As in June 1951, with most being declared excess by the end of the year and were sent to storage and ultimately reclamation at McChord AFB, Washington, although a few Twin Mustangs remained in ADC service towing aerial targets.
+Air Defense Command's F-82Fs began to be replaced by F-94As in June 1951, with most being declared excess by the end of the year and sent to storage and ultimately reclamation at McChord AFB, Washington, although a few Twin Mustangs remained in ADC service towing aerial targets.

 In Alaska, attrition and a lack of spare parts led to the withdrawal of the F-82 from the USAF inventory.
 Initially, 16 of the 36 aircraft became hangar queens and were the main source for spare parts to keep the others operational.
 By the spring of 1953, the number of aircraft available had dwindled to a handful, with two or three operational aircraft kept flying by cannibalizing others which were incapable of being repaired.
 Each aircraft was flown about 48 hours per month until it was impossible to keep them in the air on a reliable basis.

 Ultimately, all were withdrawn from service.
 The last remaining F-82Hs were sent to Elmendorf AFB, Alaska, for disposal in June 1953.
 The last Twin Mustang that remained in the operational inventory (46–377) was originally configured as an F-82G model that had served with two different squadrons in Okinawa and Japan.
 It was flown to Ladd AFB in 1952 and modified as a winterized F-82H.
 It was sent to Elmendorf AFB, being officially retired on 12 November 1953.

 Some of the planes in storage at Robins and McChord were turned over to museums as static displays.
 Also after the end of their USAF service, the National Advisory Committee for Aeronautics (NACA) acquired four F-82s for research.

 EF-82B "Betty Jo" with the NACA in 1952 with ramjet under the wing.
 When retired in 1957, this F-82 was the last flyable Twin Mustang under USAF ownership.